To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Regression-based Model Comparison

 Our focus is on addressing the first source of uncertainty.
 Instead of computing overall performance metrics for each model and comparing them with pairwise tests or bootstraps, we propose a logistic regression-based approach.

-Suppose we use $J$ models to annotate a sample with $I$ items (e.g.., a sample consisting of $I$ business proposals).
+Suppose we use $M$ models to annotate a sample with $I$ items (e.g., a sample consisting of $I$ business proposals).
 We treat each model as a distinct ``treatment'' and aim to assess the ``treatment effect'' of one model compared to a baseline model.
-Denoting the model by $j$ (1, 2, ..., $J$) and the item by $i$ (1, 2, ..., $I$), the unit of analysis is the item-model pair, $ij$.
-The dependent Variable ($\mathit{Matched}_{ij}$) is an indicator variable equal to 1 if the model $j$'s label for item $i$ matches the human ground truth, and 0 otherwise.\footnote{This binary “matched” measure is straightforward and easily interpretable at the item level.
+Denoting the model by $m$ (1, 2, ..., $M$) and the item by $i$ (1, 2, ..., $I$), the unit of analysis is the item-model pair, $im$.
+The dependent Variable ($\mathit{Matched}_{im}$) is an indicator variable equal to 1 if model $m$'s label for item $i$ matches the human reference label, and 0 otherwise.\footnote{This binary “matched” measure is straightforward and easily interpretable at the item level.
 When aggregated across items, it provides the model’s accuracy.
 However, a slight discrepancy exists since in our case studies, we use Cohen's Kappa to account for chance agreement.
 This adjustment is made because Cohen's Kappa is a chance-corrected measure calculated over all items, which makes it less intuitive at the per-item level.
 Nonetheless, applying a Kappa-like transformation to derive the dependent variable would still align with the same regression logic.}

-We then perform a logistic regression of the dependent variable $\mathit{Matched}_{ij}$ on all treatment dummies, excluding one due to perfect collinearity.
+We then perform a logistic regression of the dependent variable $\mathit{Matched}_{im}$ on all treatment dummies, excluding one due to perfect collinearity.
 The regression equation is:

-Here, the $J$-th treatment is omitted as the baseline.
-The coefficients are interpreted as follows: The coefficients are interpreted in terms of log-odds:
+Here, the $M$-th treatment is omitted as the baseline.
+The coefficients are interpreted in terms of log-odds:

 Crucially, we cluster standard errors at the item level to account for the fact that each item $i$ is ``tested'' multiple times—once per model.
-By design, the regression estimates represent differences in log-odds of matching the human ground truth between each model and the baseline model.
-Hypotheses can be tested within this logistic framework, such as (1) joint test: $H_a$: $\alpha_1 = \alpha_2 = \dots = \alpha_{J-1} =0$, using a likelihood ratio test, and (2) individual tests: $H_{b1}$: $\alpha_1 = 0$, $H_{b2}$: $\alpha_2 = 0$, ..., $H_{b(J-1)}$: $\alpha_{J-1} = 0$.
+By design, the regression estimates represent differences in log-odds of matching the human reference label between each model and the baseline model.
+Hypotheses can be tested within this logistic framework, such as (1) joint test: $H_a$: $\alpha_1 = \alpha_2 = \dots = \alpha_{M-1} =0$, using a likelihood ratio test, and (2) individual tests: $H_{b1}$: $\alpha_1 = 0$, $H_{b2}$: $\alpha_2 = 0$, ..., $H_{b(M-1)}$: $\alpha_{M-1} = 0$.

 Furthermore, under this framework, the second source of uncertainty (stochasticity in LLM outputs) can also be addressed with additional assumptions.
 Specifically, we consider that LLMs aim to produce an ``intended output''\footnote{One could argue that the intended output is the one with the highest probability of being generated by the LLM model when the temperature is set to 0.
 However, we take the stance that the intended output may not necessarily align with the output generated under this condition.
 This difference is not the focus of the study, and we leave its discussion for future work.} but sometimes generate a different ``actual output'' due to non-determinism.
 From a regression perspective, this discrepancy can be treated as a form of measurement error.
 Assuming the measurement error is independently and identically distributed (i.i.d.), the regression estimates remain unbiased when the sample size is sufficiently large.